DayZedAndConfused762/Y.A.A.C/README.md

 ## Overview

-The Y.A.A.C (Yet Another Apache CyberDeck/Yak) is my personal take on a [CyberDeck](https://www.reddit.com/r/CyberDeck/).
-It is designed for multiple uses, including general computing, cyber security, and offline internet.
+The Y.A.A.C (Yet Another Apache CyberDeck/Yak) is my personal take on a [CyberDecks](https://www.reddit.com/r/CyberDeck/).
+It is a planned family of CyberDecks for various uses.
+Currently working the Y.A.A.C1, a general use CyberDeck, including general computing, cyber security, and offline internet.

+Future planned decks include the Y.A.A.Cg for Gaming, the Y.A.A.Cp for a portable power supply, and the Y.A.A.Cm a miniture deck.

 This repository details my build process, as well as containing links to components, software, inspiration and other useful information.

 ![CyberDeck v0.1.0](images/cyberdeck/cyberdeck-3-v0-1-0.jpg)
-Version 0.1.0 of the Y.A.A.C
+Version 0.1.0 of the Y.A.A.C.1

 <!-- ------------------------------ Overview End ------------------------------ -->